Improve code quality with branch policies

-No. After you set up a branch policy, you cannot directly push changes to the branch.
+No. After you set up a required branch policy, you can't directly push changes to the branch.
 Changes to the branch are only made through pull requests.

-If you have permissions that allow you to bypass branch policies you can push directly to a branch after branch policy is configured.
+- If you have permissions that allow you to bypass branch policies you can push directly to a branch after a required branch policy is configured.

 What is auto-complete?

-When a pull request is made into a branch with branch policies configured, the Set auto-complete button is enabled for the pull request.
-If you don't expect any problems with your changes and you want your pull request to complete once all policies are met, you can set the pull request to automatically complete.
+When you make a pull request into a branch with branch policies configured, it enables the Set auto-complete button for the pull request.
+Use this option to automatically complete if you don't expect any problems with your changes.
+Your pull request finished once it meets all policies.

 When are the conditions set in branch policies checked?

-Branch policies are re-evaluated on the server as changes are pushed and reviewers vote.
-If there is a build triggered by the policy, the build status is set to waiting until the build completes.
+Branch policies are reevaluated on the server as changes are pushed and reviewers vote.
+If there's a build triggered by the policy, the build status is set to waiting until the build completes.

 Can I use XAML build definitions in branch policies?

-You cannot use XAML build definitions in branch policies.
+You can't use XAML build definitions in branch policies.

-What type of wildcard characters are supported when configuring required code reviewers?
+What wildcard characters can you use for required code reviewers?

 Single asterisks (

-*) are supported, and will match any number of characters, including both forward-slashes (
+*) and match any number of characters, including both forward-slashes (

 /) and back-slashes (